Shippable/docs/sources/ci/matrix-builds.md

     - rvm: 2.0.0
       gemfile: gemfiles/Gemfile.rails-3.0.x
       env: ISOLATED=true
+    - rvm: 2.0.0
+      gemfile: gemfiles/Gemfile.rails-3.0.x
+      env: ISOLATED=true
+      nodePool: Arm64
 ```
-This creates a build matrix with 2 jobs with the specified parameters.
+This creates a build matrix with 3 jobs with the specified parameters.
+The first 2 jobs will run on the default subscription node pool if no `runtime` section is specified or run on the first node pool if the runtime section is specified.
+The third job will run only on the Arm64 node pool.

 ### Allowing failures